akirasoft/keptn-springoneplatform/README.md

 Keptn expects all the code repos and project files to be in the same GitHub Organization.
 So create a github new github organization for the keptn-orders for Keptn to use and for the keptn-orders application repos to be forked.
 See details in the [github docs](https://github.com/organizations/new)

-Suggested gihub organization name: ```<your last name>-keptn-hackfest-<cloud provider>``` for example ```bacher-keptn-hackfest-gcloud```
+Suggested gihub organization name: ```<your last name>-keptn-hackfest-<cloud provider>```, e.g.: ```braeuer-keptn-hackfest-gcloud```

-NOTE: If the 'orders-project' repo already exists in your personal github org, there may be errors when you onboard again.
-So delete the repo if it exists.

 ## 3. Tools

 In this workshop we are going to use a pre-built Docker image that already has the required tools installed.
 The only requirement is that you have Docker installed on your machine.
 You can install it using the instructions on the [Docker Homepage](https://docs.docker.com/install/)

-# Provision Cluster, Install Keptn, and onboard the Carts application
+# Provision Cluster and Install Keptn

-Now it's time to set up your workshop environment.
+Now, it's time to set up your workshop environment.
 During the setup, you will need the following values.
 We recommend to copy the following lines into an editor, fill them out and keep them as a reference for later:

 ```
 Dynatrace Host Name (e.g. abc12345.live.dynatrace.com):